 Rainfall/Elevation: There is over 150 feet of elevation change on the ranch, with elevations ranging from 1,650 feet to 1,800 feet.
 According to the Texas Almanac, Stonewall County receives an annual average of 22.6 inches of rainfall.

 Water: There are three water wells on the ranch that make 3 gpm, 12 gpm, and 20 gpm respectively.
 Only two are in use and are equipped with electric submersible pumps.
 There are also seven stock tanks on the ranch.
-As of the time of this writing, only three are holding water due to the current drought situation.
-One is stocked with catfish and one is stocked with bass.
-The owners have just finished cleaning out the silt in the remaining stock tanks.
+One is stocked with catfish and another is stocked with bass.
+The owners cleaned the silt out of four of these stock tanks in the Summer of 2022.
 A natural spring can also be found in the deeper draw on the south end of the ranch.

-There are also feral hogs, Rio Grande turkey, bobwhite and blue quail, and several species of predators.
+There are also feral hogs, Rio Grande turkey, bobwhite, blue quail, and several species of predators.

 One of the earthen tanks is also stocked with catfish and another is stocked with largemouth bass.

 Residence and Improvements: The main residence is a 40-foot x 80-foot two story barndominium, with large overhangs on two sides.
 There are two bedrooms and one full bathroom upstairs and two bedrooms and one full bathroom downstairs.
 The 16-foot ceilings in the living room allow for plenty of room to display your trophy mounts.
 The downstairs living area is an open concept with the kitchen.